Content note: this post contains reference to extreme violence

 In 2016, there were at least 2,099 cases of femicides throughout Mexico.
 As I’ve shared in previous posts, cases have been almost unbelievably brutal: impaling woman, boiling and cutting breasts, rape and torture, among many other medieval-sounding acts.

 There have been 88 femicides so far this year in the state where I live.
 One took place so close to my house that it made me paranoid for several months.
 I couldn’t go out without my taser.
-My friends and I created a WhatsApp group to share our locations when taking taxis or Uber or the metro so that others would know where we were and that we’d arrived safely.
+My friend and fellow blogger Mariana created a WhatsApp group to share our locations when taking taxis or Uber or the metro so that others would know where we were and that we’d arrived safely.
 I avoided going out at night.